Chia-Network/chips/CHIPs/chip-evanwinget-titled-cat.md

 ├──────── p2 puzzle
 ```

 Revocation without royalties places the revocation layer directly under the CAT layer.
 The layer parameters curried into every Unit must match exactly the values committed on the Title Singleton.
-The mint action constructs Units with the canonical stack and rejects any deviation.
-This gives wallets a complete verification path: from the Title ID, derive the expected stack and the expected Unit puzzle hash and given a coin claimed to be a Unit, verify the puzzle hash matches.
+This gives wallets a complete verification path: from the Title ID, derive the expected stack and the expected Unit puzzle hash, and given a coin claimed to be a Unit, verify the puzzle hash matches.

+**Mint-time stack binding.** A Unit's CAT Asset ID is the hash of the TAIL alone, so it is identical whether or not the optional Fee and revocation layers are present: those layers live in the inner puzzle, beneath the CAT layer.
+Nothing at the CAT layer can therefore distinguish a canonical Unit from one assembled with a missing or altered layer.
+The Title Singleton's `mint_units` action is the only thing that can, and it is the linchpin of the verifiable-stack guarantee.
+The action recomputes the canonical Unit puzzle hash `H` (the CAT layer curried with the TAIL Asset ID, wrapping the title's declared Fee and revocation layers and the holder's `p2` puzzle) from the title's immutable parameters, and authorizes issuance only for created coins whose puzzle hash equals `H`.
+Because the `everything_with_singleton` TAIL delegates all issuance authorization to the Title Singleton, a coin minted with any other stack is never authorized and is not a Unit.
+The exact condition wiring by which the singleton scopes its authorization to `H` (a committed announcement that each issued coin's spend must assert, or a direct assertion over the created coins) is fixed by the reference inner puzzle against the CHIP-40 authorization interface.
+This single derive-and-constrain step is the most security-critical code in the standard and the focus of reference-implementation review.

+**Persistence across transfers.** Mint-time binding establishes a Unit's stack.
+The Fee Layer, when present, must preserve it.
+Titled CAT relies on the CHIP-56 Fee Layer re-wrapping itself on every spend, including ordinary non-Offer transfers, and rejecting any spend that would drop it.
+A Fee Layer that permitted a plain transfer to settle to a bare `p2` puzzle would let a holder strip the layer and produce a royalty-free coin that shares the title's CAT Asset ID.
+The royalty-stripping consequences are treated under Security.

 ### Precision and display